Stefanferdinand/Boarding-house/README.md

 # Boarding House

 A simple boarding house application built using MERN stack, mongoose, bootstrap, axios, and deployed using Heroku.
+This project is made by Stefan Ferdinand, Ariantoly, and Raksi Ghaly Rianto for our university group project.

 ## Development